 Gingrich also said he believed "the biggest story" in New Hampshire is that the former Massachusetts governor will fall short of "any reasonable expectation" in a state where he has been heavily favored for many months.

 "New Hampshire is his third strongest state after Utah and Massachusetts," Gingrich told CNN in an interview.
 "If he can't do very, very well here tonight, I think it raises questions about his candidacy everywhere else."

 The former House speaker said people expected New Hampshire to be Romney's for the asking, but "I don't think it's going to be much of a fortress."

-In an appearance Tuesday morning on Fox News Channel's "Fox & Friends," Gingrich said he wouldn't press Romney on the former governor's comment about instances in which he enjoys firing people.
+In an appearance Tuesday on Fox News Channel's "Fox & Friends," Gingrich said he wouldn't press Romney on the former governor's comment about instances in which he enjoys firing people.

 Gingrich said he thought Romney's remark had been taken "out of context" by critics and said he thought it wasn't "well-worded."
 The former congressman acknowledged that Romney actually was talking about people having the right to ditch a health insurer if they didn't like the service they were getting.
 But he also renewed his call on Romney to tell the public more about his time at the helm of a venture capital firm, Bain Capital, which Gingrich has charged went into some troubled companies, took money out and left people without jobs.

 He called Romney's remark "clumsy," and said it illustrated that he'd be superior in a debate with President Barack Obama.